mzffreyvazov/unec-extension/architecture.md

 ---

-If you'd like, I can also add a small flow diagram and sample request timelines (for typical N values) to this file, or annotate the exact lines in `background.js` where each fetch is made.

----

----

 ## Exam Results — Detailed Fetch Flow

 This section expands on the exam-related sequence of calls used to populate the exam results portion of the `popup` and how it's implemented in `background.js`.